Mary Sinclair: Acting career

 In New York City, she became friends with theater producer Hal Prince and theater producer, playwright and director George Abbott, her senior by thirty-five years, whom she married in April 1946 and divorced in 1951.
 And in the 1940s, she began to acquire experience as a freelance television actress, appearing on 36 programs in two years.
 But it was CBS board chairman William S. Paley who singled Sinclair out, in 1951, by giving her a seven-year contract with CBS, one of the first acting contracts granted by the network.
 The New York Times reported that she was the first dramatic actress "to enter video's incubator for hatching its own stars."

 Television

-After acting on 36 TV programs in two years as a freelance, in 1951, Sinclair signed a long-term contract with CBS, becoming the first person to join what an article in The New York Times termed "video's incubator for hatching its own stars."
+After acting on 36 TV programs in two years as a freelancer, in 1951, Sinclair signed a long-term contract with CBS, becoming the first person to join what an article in The New York Times termed "video's incubator for hatching its own stars."